ImperialCollegeLondon/EvoSim/docs/source/userguide.rst

       --help-usage          A few examples showing how to call evosim.
       --help-parameters     Print parameter description to screen.
+      --version             Show the version and exit.
-      --help                Show this message and exit.
+      -h, --help            Show this message and exit.

 The simulation command-line takes optional arguments as input.
-Notably, it can spit-out a few examples showcasing how to call :command:evosim (``--help-usage``), as was as all available parameters (``--help-parameters``).
+Notably, it can spit-out a few examples showcasing how to call :command:`evosim` (``--help-usage``), as was as all available parameters (``--help-parameters``).
 The same information is described in more details below.